MaximeMoussi/Schedule/README.md

 Few Comments about the current pipeline :

-- **Automation** : As "staff_availibility.csv" is based on template from google forms export csv the whole pipeline can be automate using google api for upload result from the form and launch a new form.
+- **Automation** : As "staff_availibility.csv" is based on template from google forms export csv the whole pipeline can be automated using google api for upload result from the form and launch a new form.
-- **GUI** : While operationnal using FreeSimpleGui is not the more convenient for user interface and visualization fo dataframe like staff_register or demand.
+- **GUI** : While operationnal using FreeSimpleGui is not the more convenient for user interface and visualization of dataframes like staff_register or need_for_staff.
 Typically, an interface based on Html and CSS will be more handy.
-- **Feedback loop from user** : What is currently missing is a feedback loops with the user about the proposed solutions handle by the **ReportingManager** class.
+- **Feedback loop from user** : What is currently missing is a feedback loop with the user about the proposed solutions handle by the **ReportingManager** class.

 ## Running the Project
 ```